excelkernel/CPITroubleshoot/README.md

 ## Pale Moon (for most OCs):
-_Important: You need to install Adobe FLash to play via Pale Moon._
+_Important: You need to install Adobe Flash to play via Pale Moon._
 ### Microsoft Windows and Apple MacOS
 1. Head to [Pale Moon](https://www.palemoon.org/) website.
 2. Go to Downloads.